eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 ## Summary

 Peering is crucial for the decentralized operation of any EOS blockchain network.
 It allows to synchronize and distribute the blockchain state among all nodes and peers for a smoother and faster blockchain experience.
-Peering is necessary for any EOS blockchain to reach consensus, achieve self-governance, and exploit the many benefits of blockchain technology.
+Peering is necessary for any EOS blockchain to reach consensus, achieve self-governance, and exploit many of the benefits of blockchain technology.